mirceapiturca/OpenDepth/README.md

 ## Instalation: ##
 + Download anf install Kinect SDK from http://www.microsoft.com/en-us/kinectforwindows/develop/developer-downloads.aspx.
 Make sure that your Kinecct camera is installed properly by running one of the SDK demos
-+ Run OpenDepth.exe from build/server
++ Run OpenDepth.exe from /server
-+ Open index.html from build/client into a modern browser
++ Open index.html into a modern browser
 When the server and client are connected a "Connection successful." message will appear on console.

 ## Requirements: ##